 Why do I have to provide a picture ID in order to receive a new password?

-If the online lost\forgotten password service cannot be used the ITS Help Desk will need to validate identity through a picture ID.
-This provides assurance that a student's personal information is not provided to someone other than the student.
+If the online lost/forgotten password service cannot be used, the ITS Help Desk will need to validate your identity with a picture ID.
+This ensures that we don't give your personal information to anyone other than you.